-My nickel’s worth is that, reading between the lines, it was not the champagne toast, the filming or even the crowds that caused Baxter State Park (BSP) to issue their fines.
+My nickel’s worth is reading between the lines, and it was not the champagne toast, the filming, or even the crowds that caused Baxter State Park (BSP) to issue their fines.

-I still believe BSP , at least until recently, did not truly mind a champagne toast on the summit.
-Otherwise there would be a lot of fines sent to people in the past five years due to Faceboook, Instagram and Twitter. 🙂
+I still believe BSP, at least until recently, did not honestly mind a champagne toast on the summit.
+Otherwise, there would be many fines sent to people in the past five years due to Facebook, Instagram, and Twitter. 🙂

-If the rules are publicly flouted (intentional or not), officials really can’t tolerate the public flaunting.
+If the rules get publicly flouted (intentional or not), officials really can’t tolerate the public flaunting.

-And when the rules start to become publicly flouted, then the officials start becoming very strict.
-What was discreetly tolerated is no longer allowed.
+And when the rules start to become publicly shunned, then the officials start becoming very strict.
+What BSP discreetly tolerated is no longer allowed.

 But I don’t think the issue is even Jurek’s incident per se.

-To put in blunt terms: BSP is pissed off.
+To put it in blunt terms: BSP is pissed off.
 And has been for a long time.

-And the changing nature of the trail and general outdoors experience may not be compatible with the vision that is currently had for the park.
+And the changing nature of the trail and general outdoors experience may not be compatible with the vision currently had for the park.

 But it is more than just an outpost of wildness in Maine that is affected.

-I think the real crux is that this latest incident puts into a focus a discussion that is often being had in our increasingly connected and busy times:
+I think the real crux is that this latest incident puts into focus a discussion that is often had in our increasingly connected and busy times:

 What kind of trail experience is wanted, preserved, and accepted?

-I am not going to get into the mess of if a FKT is respecting what the outdoors experience is about.
+I will not get into the mess of if an FKT is respecting what the outdoors experience is about.
 I‘ve discussed that before.

-What I do know is that the experience some people are having is different from the traditional use of the trails.
-Social media, FKTs, corporate sponsorship of athletic events that take place in the wild spaces, being connected while on the journey so much, the social aspect becoming the experience itself…all parts of the changing trail experience in particular and the outdoors in general.
+I know that the experience some people are having is different from the traditional use of the trails.
+Social media, FKTs, corporate sponsorship of athletic events in the wild spaces, being connected while on the journey so much, the social aspect becoming the experience itself…all parts of the changing trail experience in particular and the outdoors in general.

 And these opposing views are very much colliding in a dramatic and public fashion in the past few days.